Many people assume that hair recovery depends on:

 4️⃣ New hair begins to emerge

-📌 Continued shedding does not mean recovery has failed — it means the biological process is still running.
+📌 Continued shedding does not mean recovery has failed — it means the biological process is still running, as outlined in when follicles finish telogen and naturally return to growth.

 4️⃣ Recovery Mechanism #4: Hair follicle stem cells are reactivated